 thing is typical in Abu Dhabi where superlatives like "world's tallest," and "world's largest" are common phrases.

-that no mosque should be larger than the one in Mecca, in Saudi Arabia.
-The developers of the Grand Mosque in Abu Dhabi finally relented
+and told them that no mosque should be larger than the one in Mecca, in Saudi Arabia.
+The developers of the Grand Mosque in Abu Dhabi finally

 Above: The Grand Mosque once tried to become the largest mosque in the world, but the folks in Mecca

 put a stop to it.
 Instead it's now the second-largest.

 The banquet dinner was nice, like I say, but the best part of my week in Abu Dhabi occurred on the weekend, when I finally got